 This set comes with both SAE and metric standards.
 We like that they've color-coded these for easy tool selection.
 SAE comes with red trim and metric is blue.
 No more frustration at choosing the wrong tool standard.

 We also like that the bottom drawer of the carry case comes empty, giving you some space to add to the kit.
 Most of the other toolkits in this list don't have this luxury, forcing you to keep any additional tools in a separate kit.

 Whilst we love the extra space in the carry case, we wish it was a little tougher.
 The case has been upgraded after previous feedback, but we still think it could re-worked further to make it a real feature.

-Also a little disappointing is the small combination wrenches.
-There’s 8 total (4 SAE & 4 metric), but the largest of these is 9/16″.
+Also a little disappointing are the small combination wrenches.
+There's 8 total (4 SAE & 4 metric), but the largest of these is 9/16".
 This limits the effectiveness of the wrench set and you may find yourself buying another wrench set to supplement this kit.

 The three sets of sockets and ratchets are fine quality.
 Making this a reliable every-day kit for garage use.
 The additional tools such are wrenches and screwdriver are nice additions, but you may need to purchase additional tools to make this a truly complete kit.

 The 224 piece Craftsman mechanics tool set features top quality ratches, sockets and combination wrenches.
 Chrome finished for corrosion resistance with large easy to read markings.
 The durable plastic carry case comes with a hinge to access the combination wrenches on the top shelf, and three drawers underneath to access the sockets and other assorted tools.